walterxie/BioSci700/Assignment1/README.md

 ### 2.2 Identify problems

-Considering our goal of discovering the evolutionary history through time, is it sufficient to only provide the phylogenetic tree constructed in the previous subsection?
+Considering our goal of discovering evolutionary history through time, is it sufficient to only provide the phylogenetic tree constructed in the previous subsection?

 **Question ii (2 points):**
 Please identify at least two potential issues that arise from using only the ML tree for temporal signal analysis and list them below: